 Ceramic Pro products are going to harden to the strength of quartz.
 A glass coating will also block UV rays – like that of a paint protection film.
 Some spray coating products are not capable of this strength.
 However, once either does harden, it will leave a very flat or hydrophobic surface.
 This results in fewer contaminants sticking to the top layer of the coating, making it easier to remove debris like brake dust on the car paint surface.

 As such, there is no need to use an aggressive or harsh car shampoo or clay bar to clean the surface.
-Always defer to using a pH neutral car shampoo that contains no added wax.
-The wax many leave a residue on top of the coating, which will reduce the hydrophobic properties, leading to more debris sticking to that wax – making it dirtier.
+Always defer to using a pH-neutral car shampoo that contains no added wax.
+The wax may leave a residue on top of the coating, which will reduce the hydrophobic properties, leading to more debris sticking to that wax – making it dirtier.
+Professional grade aftercare shampoo that is pH neutral such as Americana Global Ceramic Aftercare is a great option if your looking to maintain your coating.

 Tip #3 – Wash the Vehicle in Low Light Hours